-Shellenberger is a proponent of using nuclear energy to transition to net zero, solve the climate crisis, and preserve the natural environment.
-His Ted Talk demonstrates why we must open a healthy dialogue on the potential role for nuclear in the transition to net-zero.
+Shellenberger is a proponent of using nuclear energy to transition to net zero, solve the climate crisis and preserve the natural environment.
+His TED talk demonstrates why we must open a healthy dialogue on the potential role for nuclear in the transition to net-zero.

-Just to clarify, renewable energy includes sources such as wind, solar, geothermal, and hydro because they are naturally replenished.
+Just to clarify, renewable energy includes sources such as wind, solar, geothermal and hydro because they are naturally replenished.
 Clean energy is from zero-emission sources, such as nuclear.

 Conservation biologists often oppose solar and wind farms for several reasons.
 Firstly, wind turbines are one of the biggest threats to birds of prey and migratory bird species.
-Secondly, it is estimated that about 6,000 birds die every year by catching on fire above solar farms.
+Secondly, it is estimated that about 6000 birds die every year by catching on fire above solar farms.
 Thirdly, renewable energy projects require large scale land clearing.

+To build the Ivanpah Solar Farm in California, BrightSource Energy cleared 3500 acres of the Mojave Desert.
+Hmmm, clearing desert doesn’t seem too bad, does it?
 Unfortunately, the Mojave Desert is home to a threatened species of desert tortoise.
 The tortoises were removed from their habitat and transported to captivity where most of them died.

-Shellenberger argues that a nuclear facility could produce the same amount of energy with 450 times less land, therefore having a less negative impact on the environment
+Shellenberger argues that a nuclear facility could produce the same amount of energy with 450 times less land, therefore having a less negative impact on the environment.

-However, to convert dams into batteries, the dam must have the right topography and it is extremely expensive to undertake this conversion.
+Shellenberger suggests that one solution is to convert hydroelectric dams into gigantic batteries by pumping water uphill when you have excess electricity and letting it run through turbines when you have an electricity shortage.
+Although to convert dams into batteries, the dam must have the right topography and it is extremely expensive to undertake this conversion.
 We should not construct new dams because that requires the flooding of entire ecosystems.

 Shellenberger argues that solar and wind cannot be produced at a competitive or commercially viable price.
 For example, Germany and California have increased their use of wind and solar energy quite rapidly.
 Unfortunately, the price of electricity has also increased significantly.

-The reason?
-France sources about 0 of its electricity from nuclear power.
-Had Germany spent the same amount ($580b) on nuclear instead of renewables, it would be generating more than 100% of its electricity from clean, zero-emission sources.
+Conversely, France sources twice as much of its electricity from zero emission power generation than Germany does.
+Yet, France pays almost half the price for its electricity, because they source a significant portion of its electricity from nuclear power.
+Had Germany spent the same amount ($580b) on nuclear instead of renewables, it would be generating more than 100 percent of its electricity from clean, zero-emission sources.

 Shellenberger suggests that if France wanted to increase their renewable energy production, they would have to increase their gas production to counteract fluctuations in power generated by wind and solar.
-Consequently, oil and gas companies, such as Total, are promoting solar and wind because they know that if the world becomes dependent on wind and solar, they are likely to also be dependent on natural gas.
+Consequently oil and gas companies, such as Total, are promoting solar and wind because they know that if the world becomes dependent on wind and solar, they are likely to also be dependent on natural gas.
 Therefore, if France increases wind and solar production, their emissions will increase too.

 While the cost of energy does not seem important in the context of the climate crisis, the competitiveness of clean energy in the market will determine how quickly the public and private sector implements zero-emission sources of energy.
 This coupled with the importance of stable energy sources for national security and politics, suddenly nuclear becomes an attractive option.

-Three solutions which Shellenberger fails to consider are the use of batteries, gravity blocks, and green hydrogen.
+Three solutions which Shellenberger fails to consider are the use of batteries, gravity blocks and green hydrogen.
 To effectively decarbonise the energy sector, we must use a combination of energy production and storage technologies.
-For example, we can use batteries for residential vehicles and short flights, use hydrogen for ships, trucks, planes and trains, and use gravity blocks for residential, commercial, and manufacturing.
+For example, we can use batteries for residential vehicles and short flights, use hydrogen for ships, trucks, planes and trains, and use gravity blocks for residential, commercial and manufacturing.